Universe (1994 video game): Universe

 Responding to some of the criticism directed at Curse of Enchantia, Core Design described Universe as being "a lot" more logical and less linear than their first adventure game.
 They also described the text-based system as an improvement over the use of only icons, the benefits being that it allowed conversations between characters and simply "it works".
 They also acknowledged that Curse of Enchantia had "suffered considerably" due to inclusion of action sequences, something that "adventure gamers don't want in their games”, so the ones in Universe were made "short and simple" enough.
 Furthermore, an improved engine allowed the game to load faster and fit on fewer floppy disks.

 The game was notable for its then-unique ability to display 256 colors at once on a standard Amiga 500, instead of just 32, due to its innovative system SPAC (Super Pre-Adjusted Colour).
+Another interesting feature was its dynamic music system similar to LucasArts' iMUSE.
+Although the game co-designer Gary Mason claimed that this was a unique achievement on the Amiga, in reality, a similar system had already been implemented in The Chaos Engine game, which was released in early 1993, a year earlier.

-Another feature never seen before on the Amiga was its dynamic music system similar to LucasArts' iMUSE.
-The game was at first supposed to feature a supporting character, following Boris through the game, but this had to be abandoned because the Amiga lacked enough memory to handle two scaled sprites of the characters at the same time.
+Universe was at first supposed to feature a supporting character, following Boris through the game, but this had to be abandoned because the Amiga lacked enough memory to handle two scaled sprites of the characters at the same time.
 The animations of the sprite of Boris was rotoscoped; the character is actually a digitized version of Rolf Mohr.